ispstiima/HA4Mfeatures/README.md

 ## Cite:

-If you want to use this repository, please remember to cite the paper where the HA4M dataset is presented:
+If you want to use this repository, please cite the paper where the HA4M dataset is presented:

 ```
 @article{Cicirelli2022,